fxdxdex/howto/index.md

 FXDX relies on its liquidity providers to execute any trade.
 Anyone can provide liquidity on FXDX by buying FLP [here](https://mainnet.fxdx.exchange/buy_flp).

-## FLP - FXDX Liquidity provider Token
+## FLP - FXDX Liquidity Provider Token

-FLP is the liquidity token, a liquidity provider receives in return for the deposited assets.
+FLP is the liquidity token of FXDX and is the lifeline of the platform which a liquidity provider receives in return for the deposited assets.

 One can get FLP by depositing following: